PostHog/posthog.com/contents/docs/pipelines/zapier-connector.md

 You'll also need a Zapier account which can connect to the other services you want to use via this app.

-### How do I connect PostHog to other services with Zapier?
+## Connecting PostHog to other services with Zapier

 [Our official Zapier app](https://zapier.com/apps/posthog/integrations) is compatible with PostHog Cloud, as well as with self-hosted instances.
 No additional setup needed.

-### How can I create a private PostHog connection with Zapier?
+## Creating a private PostHog connection with Zapier

 Create a private Zapier app for PostHog easily with a few simple steps: